-Radio producer, reporter, poet… recovering bohemian.
+Radio producer, reporter, and poet.

 Currently, I produce and edit Live Wire, a weekly arts & culture public radio show from PRX.